 How can we prepare for the death of our founder or donor?

-In this month’s edition of “Ask the Center,” we are pleased to share a guest post from Suzanne Hammer, founder of Hammer and Associates, discussing the recent passing of her father.
+This guest post from Suzanne Hammer, founder of Hammer and Associates, discusses important lessons she and her family learned after the passing of her father.

 This past January, my dad’s health went downhill.